 The Green Takeover

 Plant a tree and build a forest with Tea Tree.
-Paul Mitchell® proudly support Reforest'Action, an environmental organisation that plants trees worldwide, in the areas where they're needed most.
-Tea Tree's Green Takeover has made a commitment to:
+We proudly support Reforest'Action, an environmental organization that plants trees worldwide in the areas where they're needed most.
+Tea Tree's Rooted in Green project has made a commitment to:

-- Sequester over 85,000 tons of CO2 during the trees' lifetime
+- Help slow climate change by sequestering 100,000 tons of CO2 during the tree’s lifetime

 TREES WHERE THEY'RE NEEDED MOST